Welcome to the National Defense Industrial Association (NDIA) web site. Here's a thumbnail sketch of who we are and what we offer.

 Our monthly journal National DEFENSE provides the latest developments in technology, arms and weaponry, plus nuggets of information on who, what, where and other important business information tailored to covering issues of concern to industry and the government.

-Interested in advocacy?
-NDIA is a respected advocate.
+Interested in policy?
+NDIA is a respected association.
 Our Government Policy business center works to strengthen the government-industry partnership through dialogue, education, and interaction.
 The center monitors legislative and regulatory issues and interacts with Congress and federal agencies, as well as a number of industry working groups.
 NDIA is also part of several coalitions that meet periodically to coordinate the private sector’s position on specific issues.

 NDIA traces its history to the American Defense Preparedness Association (ADPA), founded in 1919, and the National Security Industrial Association (NSIA), founded in 1944.
 The new NDIA founded in March 1997 is a non-partisan, non-profit, educational association with offices in Arlington, Virginia.
 (Click to view our Leadership)